 \subsection{Convexity and double minimization}

 The next part of the proof concerns the double minimization procedure.
-We will first analyze convexity of the functional $\F$. \begin{prop} Domain $\D$ is a convex set and functional $\F$ is jointly convex in $(\gamma, \alpha, \rho_0)$.
-If $T>0$ then for fixed $\rho_0$ functional $\F$ is strictly jointly convex in $(\gamma, \alpha)$. \end{prop}
+We will first analyze convexity of the functional $\F$. \begin{prop} The domain $\D$ is a convex set and the BBH functional $\F$ is jointly convex in $(\gamma, \alpha)$.
+If $T>0$ then for a fixed $\rho_0$ the functional $\F$ is strictly jointly convex in $(\gamma, \alpha)$. \end{prop}

 \begin{proof} Convexity of $\D$ follows from direct computation.
-To prove convexity of $\F$ first check by direct computation that Hessian of entropy function $-s(\gamma,\alpha)$, regarded as function of $\gamma$ and $\alpha$, is positive defined, therefore function $(-s)$ is strictly convex in $(\gamma, \alpha)$ (note that this term contributes only when $T > 0$).
-Now notice that we can rewrite functional $\F(\gamma, \alpha, \rho_0)$ in the following way:
+To prove convexity of $\F$ first check by direct computation that Hessian of entropy function $-s(\gamma,\alpha)$, regarded as function of $\gamma$ and $\alpha$, is positive definite, therefore the function $(-s)$ is strictly convex in $(\gamma, \alpha)$ (note that this term contributes only when $T > 0$).
+Now notice that we can rewrite the functional $\F(\gamma, \alpha, \rho_0)$ in the following way: